 This post is sponsored by Popsicle, because the best craft sticks come frozen.

-So we kicked it up a notch and made 3D photos for our project.
-We still kept it simple, but by adding this one easy step, our project became worthy of a 10 year-old maker.
+It’s still pretty simple, but by adding this one easy step, our project became worthy of a 10 year-old maker.

 - 6 Popsicle Sticks